IBM/operator-collection-sdk/docs/tutorial.md

 In the end, your `operator-config.yml` field should look similar to this [example][operator-config-example].

 # Create the operator
-Now that we've applied our playbooks and updated our `operator-config`, we can build our collection and create an operator in Openshift to validate our changes.
+Now that we've applied our playbooks and updated our `operator-config`, we can build our collection and create an operator in OpenShift to validate our changes.

 To do this, you should first install the latest release in the `v2.2` channel of the IBM® z/OS Cloud Broker in your namespace and create an instance of the `ZosCloudBroker` resource.
 Once the installation is successful, log in to the cluster from your command line by using the `oc login` command and validate that you are in the correct project by using the `oc project` command.